nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 When talking about [IdentityAttributes]({% link _docs_integrate/data-model-overview.md %}#identityattribute), we need to distinguish three cases:

 - The Identity maintains an unshared Attribute about itself.
-  This IdentityAttribute is stored in the `content` field of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute), whose `shareInfo` is undefined.
+  This IdentityAttribute is stored in the `content` field of an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute).
-  Since this LocalAttribute is created for the Identity's private repository of Attributes, it is referred to as **OwnIdentityAttribute**.
+  It is created for the Identity's private repository of Attributes.
 - When sharing an OwnIdentityAttribute with a peer, associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are created.
-- Receiving a shared IdentityAttribute from a peer leads to the creation of a LocalAttribute with according `content` and a defined `shareInfo` for the Recipient.
+- Receiving a shared IdentityAttribute from a peer leads to the creation of a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute) with according `content` for the Recipient.
-  We call this LocalAttribute a **PeerIdentityAttribute**.

 Discussing the succession of IdentityAttributes requires some background knowledge about this differentiation and the behavior of shared Attributes.
 Hence, we will look at the process of creating, sharing and succeeding an IdentityAttribute step by step.